submarcos/django-vectortiles/docs/usage.rst

         # all attributes available in vector layer definition can be defined

-Well. your vector layer is ready. next step is to create a tile class and a view to serve it.
+Well, your vector layer is ready.
+The next step is to create a tile class and a view to serve it.

 Simple layer tile view